canastro/flashback-photography/README.md

 * Facebook share --- dammnnnn
 * Close mobile menu on slide right
-* Fix modal arrows layout
 * Only show load more if theres more
 * i18n?!
-* Change modal navigation to use the posts actions